 Overview of California Drug Charges

 California has a history of the toughest drug laws in the United States.
 However, recent revisions in the law have lowered prison exposure and allowed sentencing judges greater discretion in ordering a fair sentence.
 In many cases, drug treatment programs, probation, or conditional sentences are now options.
-Accordingly, you need an experienced and reputable Newport Beach drug crimes attorney handling your matter to ensure you’re not subjected to great punishment than necessary.
+Accordingly, you need an experienced and reputable Newport Beach drug crimes attorney to handle your matter to ensure you’re not subjected to great punishment than necessary.

 - Possession of Methamphetamine – Health & Safety Code 11377 HS

 - Possession of a Controlled Substance – Health & Safety Code 11350 HS

 Drug Charges in Federal Court

 Federal crimes are drastically different than charges in California state court.
 All clients need to understand that the federal government has unlimited resources and when it comes to drug charges the deck is strongly stacked against them.
 Therefore, it is imperative that you retained an experienced Newport Beach federal crimes attorney to handle your matter.
 It is not uncommon for the government to charge our client with conspiracy and money laundering thereby expanding the scope of a client’s exposure.
 Accordingly, you need an attorney that will fully investigate the facts, file the appropriate motions, and devote the time and resources to fully represent your rights.

 Federal drug charges ordinarily carry severe consequences because of the mandated mandatory minimum sentences.
 For instance, possessing methamphetamine with the intent to sell over 50 grams carries a mandatory minimum of five (5) years in federal prison.
 High exposure is usually dependent upon how dangerous the substance is; the quantity; and your prior criminal record.
 Other aggravating circumstances may be relevant that could drastically increase your sentence.